python-discord/code-jam-11-qualifier/README.md

     def __str__(self) -> str:
         ...

-    def create_variant(self) -> None:
+    def _create_variant(self) -> str:
         """
-        Transforms the quote to the appropriate variant indicated by `self.mode`
+        Transforms the quote to the appropriate variant indicated by `self.mode` and returns the result
         """

 def run_command(command: str) -> None: